A homogeneous second-order descent method for nonconvex optimization: An Inexact HSODM

-Consequently, we obtain that the number of iterations is bounded above by $K$ before reaching an $\epsilon$-approximate SOSP.
-For each iteration, since there is a probability $p$ that the Lanczos method will fail, we bound the probability of failure during the algorithm by $Kp$.
-Combining with \cref{cor.complexity lanczos}, the complexity of the arithmetic operations can be established.
+by selecting $\delta=\sqrt{\epsilon}$ and $\Delta = \frac{\sqrt{\epsilon}}{M}$.
+While according to \cref{lemma.inexact small step} and \cref{lemma.inexact small step perturb}, in the small value case, the algorithm will terminate at an $\epsilon$-approximate SOSP or come back to the large value case.
+Consequently, we obtain that the number of iterations is bounded above by $K= 12(f(x_1) - f_{\inf})M^2\epsilon^{-3/2}$ before reaching an $\epsilon$-approximate SOSP.
+At each iteration, one inquiry of \cref{alg.randlanczos} is needed if we have the large value case.
+Otherwise, we have to reset the parameters (cf. \cref{line.increase.pert}).
+In that case, we either fall into the large value case and proceed, or again into the small value case.
+The latter implies that $\|r_k\| \le 2\epsilon$ as shown in \cref{lemma.inexact small step perturb} and will terminate the algorithm.
+To sum up, each iteration needs at most 2 inquiries of \cref{alg.randlanczos} in high probability.
+Since there is a probability of at least ${1-4p}$ that the Lanczos method will succeed, we have no incorrect termination of \cref{alg.randlanczos} occurs in the $K$ iterations with a probability of at least $({1-4p})^{2K}$.
+Combining these results with \cref{cor.complexity lanczos}, the complexity of the arithmetic operations can be established.

-\end{proof}
+\end{proof} \endproof

-Since our algorithm requires arithmetic operations on a ``homogenized" matrix of dimension $(n+1)$, its dependency on dimension and the complexity associated with eigenvalue procedure (\cref{cor.complexity lanczos}) are slightly worse compared to prior second-order algorithms, such as \cite{royer_complexity_2018,royer_newton-cg_2020,curtis2021newton-cg,carmon_accelerated_2018,agarwal_finding_2017}.
-Regarding the Lipschitz constants, the dependency on Hessian Lipschitz constant $M$ in our bound is comparatively inferior than those in \cite{agarwal_finding_2017,carmon_accelerated_2018}, as our algorithm does not explicitly incorporate this constant; rather, it is only invoked in establishing the overall computational complexity.
+{We remark that $(1-4p)^{2K} \ge 1 - 8Kp$ holds for some $p$ satisfying $p < 1/2K$.
+Recall $p \in (\exp(-n),1)$, this condition can be easily met when $n \ge \Omega(-\log\epsilon)$.
+For example, setting $\epsilon = 10^{-8}$ yields $n \approx 20$.
+Therefore, ``with a probability of at least $(1-4p)^{2K}$" in the theorem can be replaced by ``with a probability of at least $1 - 8Kp$" while remaining informative.} Since our algorithm requires arithmetic operations on a homogenized matrix of dimension $(n+1)$, its dependency on dimension and the complexity associated with eigenvalue procedure (\cref{cor.complexity lanczos}) are slightly worse compared to prior second-order algorithms, such as \cite{royer_complexity_2018,royer_newton-cg_2020,curtis2021newton-cg,carmon_accelerated_2018,agarwal_finding_2017}.
+Regarding the Lipschitz constants, the dependency on Hessian Lipschitz constant $M$ in our bound is comparatively inferior to those in \cite{agarwal_finding_2017,carmon_accelerated_2018}, as our algorithm does not explicitly incorporate this constant; rather, it is only invoked in establishing the overall computational complexity.
 Nevertheless, our algorithm, HSODM, is characterized by its conciseness and unity, requiring only the eigenvalue procedure at each iteration.
 Specifically, it achieves computational efficiency superior to Newton-type methods when encountering degeneracy in the Hessian matrix \cite{he_homogeneous_2023}.
 Furthermore, the subsequent section also demonstrates the promising practical performance of HSODM.